NECH2004/zeversolar_local/README.md

 [![Community Forum][forum-shield]][forum]
 -->

-# ZeverSolar inverter integration for Home Assistant
+# Zeversolar inverter integration for Home Assistant

 <!--_Component to integrate with [zeversolar_local][zeversolar_local]._ -->
-_Component to integrate with a ZeverSolar inverter using its local API._
+_Component to integrate with a Zeversolar inverter using its local API._

 **This component will set up the following platform.**

 Platform | Description
 -- | --
-`sensor` | Show information from the ZeverSolar inverter.
+`sensor` | Show information from the Zeversolar inverter.

 <!-- ![example][exampleimg] -->